-Today more than 1,900 students are enrolled in École Centrale d’Electronique (ECE), which first opened its doors in 1919.
-The school remains a pioneer in science and technology education in France, with three campuses in Paris and Montreuil.
+More than 1,900 students are enrolled in École Centrale d’Electronique (ECE), which opened its doors in 1919.
+With three campuses in Paris and Montreuil, the school remains a pioneer in science and technology education in France.
 ECE is accredited by the French Ministry of Education and Research and is a member of the Conférence des Grandes Écoles.
 ECE is a not-for-profit institution.

 Find ECE on Facebook.